Workflows

 Set Contact Attribute

 The Set Contact Attribute action sets the answer to an existing contact attribute type when the rule triggers are met.
 This action will set the attribute for each contact associated to the workflow where the attribute type exists.
-This action may be paired with a “Contact Attribute Comparison”, “Contact Property Comparison”, “Form Answer Comparison”, “Form Locked”, “Form Type Match”, or “Form Unlocked” trigger.
+This action may be paired with a “Contact Attribute Comparison”, “Contact Detail Item Comparison”, “Form Answer Comparison”, “Form Locked”, “Form Type Match”, or “Form Unlocked” trigger.

 • Action Type*: Select the type of action to perform.
 Select “Set Contact Attribute”.